Agricultural mapping (In Progress)

 What is the Agricultural System?

-The Provincial Policy Statement (2020) defines the Agricultural System as a system comprised of a group of inter-connected elements that collectively create a viable, thriving agricultural sector.
+The Agricultural System is comprised of a group of inter-connected elements that collectively create a viable, thriving agricultural sector.
 It has two components:

 • An agricultural land base comprised of prime agricultural areas, including specialty crop areas, and rural lands that together create a continuous productive land base for agriculture; and